pjp1997/pjp1997/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pjp1997&label=Profile%20views&color=0e75b6&style=flat" alt="pjp1997" /> </p>

-- 🌱 I’m currently learning **Java OOP, SQL, and data structures in C.**
+- 🌱 I'm currently proficient in Java OOP, SQL, and data structures in C. Additionally, I have expertise in web development using HTML, CSS, and JavaScript.
+I am knowledgeable in backend development with PHP and Node.js.
+Furthermore, I can build mobile applications using Flutter.
+With my diverse skillset, I can handle a wide range of projects and provide valuable solutions in different areas of software development.**

 - 📫 How to reach me **impavanprajapati@gmail.com**